The National Awards Committee has completed its selection of the 2020 Maurice A. Clay Leadership Initiative Grant recipients.

-- Florida International University, Omicron Delta Kappa’s 1st Annual Leadership Dinner: Thriving in the 305
+Florida International University, Omicron Delta Kappa’s 2nd Annual Leadership Dinner: Lead with the Heart ($500)

 We congratulate all the circles that applied for their efforts to provide meaningful leadership experiences to their students and their campuses.

-- Circle engagement with the campus community: The program or project is designed to have the more engaged with campus programs and organization AND/OR engaged with community partners beyond the campus.
+- Circle engagement with the campus community: The program or project is designed to have the circle more engaged with campus programs and organizations AND/OR engaged with community partners beyond the campus.
 The important factor is that the CIRCLE is engaging in activity beyond just their members.

 - Develops new initiatives to increase publicity: The program should enhance the image, reputation, and exposure of the circle on the campus.